 7.5.1 Detail on our preferred transfer options

 Table 24 shows our preferred (most likely) supply plan for the region.
-All three supply options are groundwater enhancement options, for use in water transfers, and other options are selected drought permit or TUBs improvement options.
+Our preferred supply option is a surface water enhancement option, for use in water transfers, and other options are selected drought permit or TUBs improvement options.